lpetrovic05/hiero-improvement-proposals-lazar/HIP/hip-xxxx-quiescence.md

 ## User stories

-1. As a private network operator, I want the Hiero network to pause event creation when no transactions are submitted, so that I can reduce bandwidth and storage costs for my low-traffic Hedera network.
+1. As a private network operator, I want the Hiero network to pause event creation when no transactions are submitted, so that I can reduce bandwidth and storage costs for my low-traffic Hiero network.

 2. As a consensus node administrator, I want Quiescence to minimize CPU, network and memory usage during idle periods, so that I can run nodes on less powerful hardware and lower operational expenses.